Soneso/as-soroban-sdk/README.md

 | [errors example](https://github.com/Soneso/as-soroban-examples/tree/main/errors)| Demonstrates how to define and generate errors in a contract that invokers of the contract can understand and handle.|
 | [events example](https://github.com/Soneso/as-soroban-examples/tree/main/contract_events)| Demonstrates how to publish events from a contract.|
 | [testing example](https://github.com/Soneso/as-soroban-examples/tree/main/testing)| Shows a simple way to test your contract.|

+More examples can be found in the [test cases](https://github.com/Soneso/as-soroban-sdk/tree/main/test)